 Figure: Iterative methodical workflow for PROSLIDE.
 The illustrations exemplarily highlight some available data sets (e.g. top left: landslide data; top center: EO and RADAR based landslide controls) and some potential spatial partitioning strategies (center; colors: large drainage basins; black borders: small drainage basins; red border: slope-units; shading effect: 10 m pixel-based representation).

 The interdisciplinary PROSLIDE group consists of researchers and stakeholders with complementary expertise in Geomorphology, Geology, Soil science, Hydrology, Meteorology and Remote sensing.
-The institute for Earth Observation of Eurac and the Institute of Geography of the University of Innsbruck are supported by local stakeholders (the office for Geology and Building Material Testing and the Civil Protection Agency) and renowned research institutions (University of Padova; Italian National Research Council (CNR); Austrian Academy of Sciences).
+The institute for Earth Observation of Eurac and the Institute of Geography of the University of Innsbruck are supported by various local stakeholders:

 The project is financed by the Autonomous Province of Bozen/Bolzano-South Tyrol (call: Research South Tyrol 2019).
 Duration: October , 2020 – End of 2022.